Binary Tree Recursive/Level Traversal

 Summary in One Sentence

-Binary trees have only recursive traversal and level-order traversal, nothing else.
-Recursive traversal can derive DFS algorithms, and level-order traversal can derive BFS algorithms.
+There are only two ways to traverse a binary tree: recursive traversal and level-order traversal.
+Recursive traversal can be used to implement DFS algorithms, while level-order traversal can be used to implement BFS algorithms.

-The order of recursive traversal of binary tree nodes is fixed, but there are three key positions where inserting code at different positions will produce different effects.
+The order of visiting nodes in recursive traversal is fixed, but there are three key positions.
+Inserting code at different positions produces different effects.

-The order of level-order traversal of binary tree nodes is also fixed, but there are three different ways of writing it, corresponding to different scenarios.
+The order of visiting nodes in level-order traversal is also fixed, but there are three different coding styles, each suitable for different scenarios.

-After understanding the Basic Concepts of Binary Trees and Several Special Binary Trees, this article explains how to traverse and access the nodes of a binary tree.
+After understanding the basic concepts of binary trees and special types of binary trees, this article will explain how to traverse and access nodes in a binary tree.

-Binary tree traversal algorithms are mainly divided into recursive traversal and level-order traversal, both having code templates.
-The recursive code template can extend into the DFS algorithm and backtracking algorithm to be discussed later, and the level-order code template can extend into the BFS algorithm.
+Binary tree traversal algorithms are mainly divided into two types: recursive traversal and level-order traversal.
+Both have code templates.
+The recursive template can be extended to DFS and backtracking algorithms, while the level-order template can be extended to BFS algorithms.
 This is why I often emphasize the importance of binary tree structures.

 Recursive Traversal (DFS)

-The code template for recursive traversal of binary trees is as follows:
+The code template for recursive traversal of a binary tree is as follows:

 // basic binary tree node